Amin-doryani/1stpygame/README.md

 #
 ![image7](stgame/images/forgithub/shotscode.jpg)
 ## To add a Background Sound
-1.create a music folder in the stgame
+1.create a music folder in the stgame .
-2.add to music a ".wav" sound (u can set the sound name got.wav) 3.got to main.py got to #sounds uncomment line 22 and 23
+2.add to music a ".wav" sound (u can set the sound name got.wav) .
+3.got to main.py got to #sounds uncomment line 22 and 23 .
-4. change the got.wav to the name of the sound on your music folder
+4. change the got.wav to the name of the sound on your music folder.